scopyleft/documentation/incubateur/Python3-WebSockets.md

 ## Conclusion

 Working with Python3 and WebSockets is definitely feasible, and was for my part easier than initially expected.
-It was cool to note that the modern version of our favorite language can deal with them without pain already.
+It was cool to note that the modern version of our favorite language can already deal with them with no pain.

 Last, WebSockets are fun, easy to play with, nicely supported by modern browsers and may deliver value to your users.
-So as we did ourselves, keep learning outside from your comfort zone and don't hesitate to give all of this a try!
+So as we did ourselves, keep learning outside from your comfort zone and don't hesitate to give this all a try!